Dyrits/WEBDEV-TOP-JE/README.md

 Solutions for these exercises can be found in this repo on the 'solutions' branch.

-## Dyrits's solutions
+## My solutions

-Dyrits's solutions for these exercises can be found in this branch.
+My solutions for these exercises can be found in this branch.

 ## A quick note!